 Don’t have huge text arguments with your soon-to-be ex-spouse, especially if you feel an urge to say cruel or mean things or use profane language.
 Those texts can come back to haunt you in court.
 If you have to communicate with your spouse, just discuss the facts — and that’s it.

-Don’t follow your spouse around.
-Intrusively checking up on them or following them could be considered harassment or stalking.
-If you get caught and the police get involved, it could look very bad for you.
+Don’t follow your spouse around or engage in intrusive behavior.
+Constantly checking up on them or following them could easily be considered harassment or even stalking.
+If you get caught and the police get involved, it could reflect very bad on you and complicate your case further.

 Many divorcing couples want to be vindictive and “get even” against their spouses for the wrongs they believe they have suffered.
 Don’t do this.
 Doing things like damaging property just makes you look unstable and could get you arrested.
 Being arrested could negatively affect your chances for custody and other issues in the divorce.

 If you fight every issue, it will cause your divorce process to take forever and will also cost a lot of money.
-Also, it will make you seem like the unreasonable one.
+Additionally, taking an aggressive stance can make you appear unreasonable in the eyes of the court, which could negatively impact your case.
+Instead, focusing on key issues and being willing to compromise where possible can help facilitate a more efficient and amicable resolution.

 If possible, don’t take on new debt.
 Going through a divorce process can cost a lot of money from attorneys’ fees, court costs, and the splitting of assets.
 Taking on new debt now just puts extra stress on you.
 Get everything resolved and finished first so that you know where you stand financially.